UNdot33K/ScriptKiddie_AV/README.md

 If you wish to further extend file checking i would recommend adding the following file types 'VBS', 'JS', 'PS1'.
-These file types sometimes can be used to execute malicious code, if ScriptKiddie indicates them as new files on your system and you aren't aware of their origin, it's a good practice to avoid running them or delete them if they are not part of software that you installed.
+These file types sometimes can be used to execute malicious code, if ScriptKiddie indicates them as new files on your system and you don't recognize them, it's a good practice to avoid running them and maybe delete them if you are certain they are not part of a software that you installed.

 # Q & A